StandardWobin/initServer/README.md

 3. Puttygen https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 ## to do before you ssh
-1. Genreate public and private key using puttygen, you need putty and openssh private key
+1. Generate public and private key using puttygen, you need putty and openssh private key
-3. **BACKUP SSL PRIVATY KEYS**, if you loose that you are out of the server - forever
+3. **BACKUP SSL PRIVATE KEYS**, if you loose that you are out of the server - forever and ever and ever

 ## SSL Certificates
-1. get private and public keys as SSL Certifacets from provider
+1. get private and public keys as SSL certificates  from provider

 ## set up and secure basic server
 1. ssh via Kitty as root